lukachrk/selenium-project/README.md

 - [ ] Add test cases for the main page components
 - [ ] Add test cases for the profile page components
-- [ ] add the ability to automatically detect chrome webdriver
+- [x] add the ability to automatically detect chrome webdriver
+- [x] add reusable test data for different modules

 <p align="right">(<a href="#readme-top">back to top</a>)</p>